c0de111/inki/README.md

   Hardware-controlled shutdown and wake-up via RTC and MOSFET switching — no software sleep required, operated by standard AA or AAA batteries and optional coin cell.
 About 10.000 iteration for large version (7.5", 3 x AA batteries) and about 5.000 iteration for small version (4.2", 3 X AAA batteries).

 - **Wi-Fi Connectivity**
-  Periodically fetches content via HTTP.
+  Periodically fetches content via HTTP, refresh time freely programmable.

 - **Multi-Page Display**
   Up to 8 user-selectable display pages via pushbuttons.

 - **Battery Voltage Monitoring**
-  + Monitoring of batteries via adc and logged via Wi-Fi, hardware-controlled voltage divider activated only when needed for RTC supply.
+  + Monitoring of AA / AAA batteries via adc and logged via Wi-Fi, hardware-controlled voltage divider activated only when needed for RTC supply.

 - **For room signage application: Room Customization** Layouts and display content can be adjusted for room types (office, conference, seminar).